Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Best time to visit the Whitney

-My advice is to try to visit the Whitney Museum during the week and avoid Saturdays and Sundays.
-Specifically, the best days to discover its collections are Mondays and Wednesdays because they tend to be the least crowded weekdays.
+My advice is to book your ticket to the Whitney Museum in New York in advance and try to visit the Whitney Museum during the week and avoid Saturdays and Sundays.
+In particular, the best days to discover its collections are Mondays and Wednesdays because they tend to be the least crowded weekdays.

 Most museums and monuments in New York are closed on holidays and the Whitney is no exception: on December 25, January 1 and Thanksgiving Day, the institution closes its doors.